ezraroi/Human-AI-Collab/section-5-the-category-error-relational-axis-f.md

 - One can treat AI as a tool yet still bypass Channel 1 and fall into semantic bloat.

 However, the Category Error increases vulnerability to PSB because once the AI is perceived as a Subject, the user becomes less likely to question, challenge, or metabolize what it produces.
-The \|D–C\| gap collapses because the user defers rather than struggles.
+The experienced challenge in the [ZPD](zpd.md) collapses because the user defers rather than struggles, while the structural \|D–C\| relation remains pre-existing.
 ### 5.4.
 Why the Error Is So Seductive
 The Category Error is tempting because:
 - The AI’s fluency simulates interpersonal responsiveness.